Anxiety Disorders: Exploring the Different Types

 Panic Disorder: Sudden, Intense Anxiety

 Panic disorder is characterized by unexpected, recurring panic attacks accompanied by extreme fear and physical symptoms.
+These episodes can occur suddenly and may cause significant distress.

 Symptoms of Panic Disorder